zlovtnik/dispo-rusty/README.md

 ### What You Get Out of the Box

 - **🔒 Strong Data Isolation**: One PostgreSQL database per tenant (not per-schema) to minimize cross-tenant risk
 - **⚡ High Performance**: Rust backend designed for low-latency APIs; see benchmarks for your workload.
-[See benchmarks](https://github.com/zlovtnik/dispo-rusty/blob/main/docs/PERFORMANCE.md)
 - **🛡️ Security First**: JWT authentication, CORS protection, input validation
 - **🎨 Modern Frontend**: React + TypeScript with Ant Design components
 - **🐳 Production Ready**: Docker containers, health checks, monitoring